-He serves on the management committee of Sydney Angels, the investment committee of the Sydney Angels Sidecar Fund.
+He serves on the management committee of Sydney Angels, the investment committee of the Sydney Angels Sidecar Fund and on the Board of Hey You.

 Vivian has a Bachelor of Arts (Honours) from The University of Sydney and an eMBA from the Australian Graduate School of Management.
-He is a Graduate and Fellow of the Australian Institute of Company Directors
+He is a Graduate of the Australian Institute of Company Directors.